|Title:||Head Women's Lacrosse Coach|

-Sarah Kellner begins her seventh season as Regis University women's lacrosse head coach in 2012-13 and will look to continue on the Rangers finest two seasons in program history.
+Sarah Kellner begins her eighth season as Regis University women's lacrosse head coach in 2013-14 and will look to continue on the Rangers finest three seasons in program history.
 Kellner will look to make history this season when the Rangers and the other former WILA members enter the Rocky Mountain Athletic Conference.

 Following a record breaking season in 2011, she guided the Rangers in 2012 to a 9-8 record including a season finale win over #2 ranked Rollins College.
 The Rangers finished as runner-up in the Western Intercollegiate Lacrosse Association (WILA) in 2012 while defeating two ranked teams, the first in school history.

 The Rangers took the inaugural Western Intercollegiate Lacrosse Association championship with a perfect 6-0 record.
 The Rangers lost just two games during the spring of 2011, one to a top 10 team while racking up 12 wins, the most in school history.

 In 2009, Kellner led the Rangers to a 6-6 record which was the most wins by any Ranger women's lacrosse team since its inception in 2000.
 It also marked the first time a Rangers team had a non-losing record.